LanayruLakeDev/DiffChat/README.md

 **DiffChat** is an AI-powered chat application that seamlessly integrates with GitHub to save and sync your conversations directly to your Git repositories.
 Experience the power of version-controlled chat history combined with modern AI capabilities.

+> 🚀 Latest update: Pushing our overhaul to the original DiffChat repository.

 ## 🌟 What Makes DiffChat Different?

 DiffChat takes the concept of a chat application to the next level by: